ESBass/snake/README.md

 `-nopause`: Disables pausing.

+## Requirements

+In order to run this, you will need to create a directory called `res` and inside place a ttf file called `Score_font.ttf`.
+This is basically to avoid dealing with font licensing issues.

-__This has SDL_ttf as a dependency which can cause issues on Windows__ Attempt to compile on Windows at your own risk!
+__This has SDL_ttf as a dependency which can cause issues on Windows__

+Attempt to compile on Windows at your own risk!